edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 ### Part 3 - Test with users who have different access

-1. On the designer toolbar, select **Chat**.

-1. In the chat user interface, ask the following question: **Show me the details of the demo GitHub issue.**

-2. Open the chat client, and start a session as User A.
+1. In the chat client outside the Azure portal, start a session as User A.

-1. Ask the agent to perform an operation that requires OBO authorization, for example, "Show my upcoming events today".
+1. Ask the agent to perform an operation that requires OBO authorization, for example, **Show my upcoming events today**.

-1. Confirm the tool runs successfully, and the results reflect the data and permissions for User A.
+1. Confirm that the tool successfully runs and that the results reflect the data and permissions for User A.

-1. Repeat these steps as User B. Verify the tool runs successfully, and the results reflect the data and permissions for User B.
+1. Repeat these steps as User B. Confirm that the tool successfully runs and that the results reflect the data and permissions for User B.

    Based on access, results for User B might differ from User A.